Skip to Content

 BEND, Ore.
 (KTVZ) -- Aspen Ridge Memory Care in Bend has been categorized as putting residents in "immediate jeopardy condition" by the Oregon Department of Human Services, in the wake of a resident's recent tragic death.

-As NewsChannel 21 recently reported, on an over 90-degree day in late August, a resident wearing a fleece jacket was left in the courtyard for two hours and later tied.
+As NewsChannel 21 recently reported, on an over 90-degree day in late August, a resident wearing a fleece jacket was left in the courtyard for two hours and later died.
 The state pointed to understaffing as a key factor in what occurred.

 We've since spoken with another former caregiver at Aspen Ridge, Morgan Cheyenne Crocker, who said she witnessed "a lot of neglect, like they would leave residents there (who) were unable to walk or do anything for themselves, keep them in the room.
 They would always leave them in their dirty clothes, not get them dressed yet.“